MaximeLionel/csapp/4_3 Sequential Y86-64 Implementations.md

 		bool set_cc = icode in { IOPQ };
 		```

+* The hardware unit labeled “cond” uses a combination of the **condition codes** and the **function code** to determine whether a conditional branch or data transfer should take place.
+	* It generates the `Cnd` signal used both for the setting of `dstE` with conditional moves and in the next PC logic for conditional branches.
+	* For other instructions, the `Cnd` signal may be set to either 1 or 0, depending on the instruction’s function code and the setting of the condition codes, but it will be ignored by the control logic.

 # Practice Problem 4.19
 Write HCL code for the signal need_valC in the SEQ implementation.